zacker3310/brand/README.md

 # brand

-This is the repo for my personal brand assets.
+This is the repo for my personal brand and media brand assets.

-Currently used to host my profile photo for [acker.cloud](https://acker.cloud).
+Currently used to host some photos for [acker.cloud](https://acker.cloud).
-I’ll be backing up custom CSS from my Super.so websites here too.
+I also use this as a backup for custom CSS from my Super.so websites.

 ---

-## Current Files

-- `acker.jpeg` – Personal headshot used on the site

----

-## Plans (Eventually)
+## Contents (Eventually)

 - Logos (light/dark)
 - Cover/header images